2012 Japanese general election: Reactions and analysis

 The Liberal Democratic Party had campaigned on a tough stance on the Senkaku Islands dispute, leading to speculation as to how the new government would deal with the issue.
 Abe made his party's position clear immediately following the election, stating that "[their] objective is to stop the challenge" from China with regards to ownership of the islands.
 The re-election of the liberal conservative LDP raised concern in foreign media that Japan's relations with its neighbours – China and South Korea – would become strained, given the past visits to the Yasukuni Shrine by LDP prime ministers, the party's perceived de-emphasis of Japan's war crimes committed during World War II and their intention to amend the country's pacifist constitution to give more power to the Self-Defense Forces.
 Abe was also in favor of retaining nuclear energy in the country.

 In response to the election, the Nikkei 225 Index increased by 1%, while the yen fell to ¥84.48 against the US dollar, the lowest rate in 20 months.
 Furthermore, the yield on 20-year Japanese government bonds (JCBs) rose to 1.710% a day after the election.
 This marked its highest level in nearly eight months.

 United States President Barack Obama spoke to Abe via telephone to congratulate him on the results of the general election, and discussed ongoing efforts to enhance bilateral security cooperation as well as deepening economic ties.

 Voiding of election

 On 25 March 2013, the Hiroshima High Court ruled the election unconstitutional and the results void due to "the disparity in the value of one vote", which was up to 2.43 time the maximum constitutionally allowed disparity in some districts.
 The decision is expected to be appealed to the Supreme Court, and, if upheld, new elections must be held.
 The Supreme Court had previously ruled that the electoral system was unconstitutional without invalidating election results.
 Foreign Minister Fumio Kishida said that government would give electoral reform new thought and examine the situation carefully in order to respond in the appropriate manner.
+In November 2013, the Supreme Court ruled the election had been unconstitutional but declined to invalidate the results.